yigitkader/Bachelor-Thesis/README.md

-# My Bachelor-Thesis About Face Detection And Facial Expression
+# My Bachelor Thesis About Face Detection And Facial Expression

 # Dependencies